beckyfernez/Shopping-Cart/README.md

-Please input a product identifier, or 'DONE' if there are no more items: 2 Please input a product identifier, or 'DONE' if there are no more items: 3 Please input a product identifier, or 'DONE' if there are no more items: 4 Please input a product identifier, or 'DONE' if there are no more items: done
+Please input a product identifier, or 'DONE' if there are no more items: 2 Please input a product identifier, or 'DONE' if there are no more items: 3 Please input a product identifier, or 'DONE' if there are no more items: 4 Please input a product identifier, or 'DONE' if there are no more items: DONE
 -------------------------------
 COBRA GROCERY
 -------------------------------